The Palmer Museum of Art at Penn State is open to the public.

 NEW Palmer Museum

-The Palmer Museum of Art is constructing a new museum within the Arboretum at Penn State to replace the current building on Curtin Road.
-The innovative new Palmer will be a larger facility that features education spaces, including a teaching gallery, flexible event spaces, and nearly twice the exhibition space of the current museum, allowing for expanded student, faculty, and public access to Penn State’s growing collection of 10,500 works of art.
+The Palmer Museum of Art within The Arboretum at Penn State replaced its 52-year home on Curtin Road.
+The innovative new Palmer is a larger facility that features education spaces, including a teaching gallery, flexible event spaces, and nearly twice the exhibition space of the previous museum, allowing for expanded student, faculty, and public access to Penn State’s growing collection of nearly 11,000 works of art.

-To access information about the new Palmer Museum of Art and the Arboretum at Penn State, please click to view the new fly-through animation of the new museum or visit our online media room below.
+To access information about the new Palmer Museum of Art, please click to view our online media room below.

 Online Media Room![View of the Palmer from the H.O.
 Smith Botanic Garden of The Arboretum at Penn State](https://www.palmermuseum.psu.edu/wp-content/uploads/2024/07/Screenshot-2024-07-22-at-11.46.51 AM.png)